 Flowering and Fruiting

-Fruiting: fruits, in post-fertilization, are structures that primarily protect the seeds but aid in their dispersal as well.
+Flowering is the formation of flowers.
+These are essentially the sexual organs of the plant.
+In fruiting, the fruits in post-fertilization, are structures that primarily protect the seeds but aid in their dispersal as well.

-The environmental factors are:
+The environmental factors affecting the plant growth are:

 Light is one of the factors in photosynthesis, which is the process by which plants transform light energy into chemical energy to synthesize glucose and oxygen.
 Photoperiodism is responsible for the control of flowering, seed germination, and other developmental processes and is considered as the plant response to the length of day and night